akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

  - price collection
  - simple select
  - multi select (values are separated by a comma)
+ - reference entity single link
+ - reference entity multiple links (values are separated by a comma)

 The possible target attribute types are:
  - text